 Keeping different parts of your company in regular communication is a real challenge for growing businesses.
-This has been exacerbated with COVID-19 and the necessity for staff to work remotely.
+This has been exacerbated by COVID-19 and the necessity for staff to work remotely.
 The challenge is that when communication between departments doesn’t run smoothly, this can lead to mixed messages and unpredictable outcomes.
 This can occur in various areas like shared projects, inventory adjustments, order completion and even marketing campaigns.
-Making it so important to implement strong communication channels through, whatsapp, newsletters and in meetings.
+Making it so important to implement strong communication channels through, WhatsApp, newsletters and in meetings.
 Whatever way it happens, it is so important to communicate across the entire organisation to ensure that everyone is in the loop and all departments are up to date and informed.
 This is not only an issue in larger businesses, but even in small companies, this can be a real challenge.

 Benefits of good cross-communication

 When everyone is talking to each other, customer service immediately improves.
 For example, when your communication is streamlined between marketing and sales, the marketing team informs the sales staff of a new deal, and then the floor staff will then effectively communicate this to the customer.
 This results in a satisfied customer, a confident staff member and highly effective customer service.

 When a team is talking to each other, they will instinctively work towards the same goals.
 This promotes good communication, and shared objectives and ensures that company expectations are met.

 It stands to reason that transparent communication builds trust between staff members.
 By informing everyone about important company information, there will be less chance of mishaps and inefficiencies.